 My Role in the Project

-The project was built on the Predix Platform, GE Digital’s industrial IoT software platform, enabling edge-to-cloud data connectivity, real-time analytics, and scalable services to support industrial applications.
+The project was built on the Predix Platform, GE Digital’s industrial IoT software platform, which enables edge-to-cloud data connectivity, real-time analytics, and scalable services to support industrial applications.

 Predix Design System